secretuniversity/secret-blueprint/tutorial/guide.md

     ```
     [package]
-    name = "secret-box-vite-template"
+    name = "secret-blueprint"
     version = "0.1.0"
     authors = ["laura <laura@secretchaingirl.io>"]
     edition = "2021"
-    description = "A secret box template for the simple counter contract"
+    description = "A secret box blueprint for creating your own"
     license = "MIT"
     ```
  - And define the secret contract dependencies needed by your Secret Box